Identification of Areas Prone to Subsidence Risk and Factors affecting it Using GLM and Cforest Models in the Kerdi Shirazi Plain

 Introduction and Goal

-Over the past few decades, subsidence has become a major global problem.
-Predicting and spatial modeling of land subsidence and identifying areas prone to subsidence are essential to reduce the negative effects of this environmental problem, given the intensification of this phenomenon in the country.
-Given the threats and destructive effects of land subsidence on water and soil resources, the need to manage this phenomenon and prevent its spread is a key issue in the sustainable development of the country.
-Subsidence studies are essential to gain insight, identify research gaps, improve methodology, and ensure that new research contributes to the existing knowledge base.
-Therefore, given the high importance of the Kerdi Shirazi Plain due to the presence of the Mourkerdi Forest Reserve, its biodiversity, as well as its agricultural status, and given that subsidence is expanding in this region, identifying areas prone to subsidence risk is essential to combat this phenomenon and reduce the damages caused by it.
-The main objective of this study is to develop a spatial model for subsidence risk using GLM machine learning model in the study area.
-For this purpose, in this study, for the first time, a machine learning model is used to identify areas prone to land subsidence risk in the Kerdi Shirazi Plain, and Also, the contribution and relative importance of various factors controlling subsidence will be quantitatively determined using the Cforest machine model.
+Over the past few decades, subsidence has become a major problem on a global scale.
+Given the increase in this phenomenon in the country, predicting and spatial modeling of land subsidence and identifying areas prone to subsidence are essential to reduce the negative effects of this environmental impacts.
+Given the threats and destructive effects of land subsidence on water and soil resources, managing this phenomenon and prevent its spread is a key issue in the sustainable development of the country.
+Subsidence studies is essential to gain insight, identify research gaps, improve methodology, and ensure that new research contributes to the existing knowledge base.
+In this regard, the Kerdi Shirazi Plain is of great importance due to the presence of the Mourkerdi Forest Reserve, its biodiversity, and its agricultural status, and given that subsidence is expanding in this region, identifying areas prone to subsidence risk is essential to combat this phenomenon and reduce the damages caused by it.
+The main objective of this study was to develop a spatial model for subsidence risk using GLM machine learning model in the studied area.
+Therefore, in this study, for the first time, a machine learning model is used to identify areas prone to land subsidence risk in the Kerdi Shirazi Plain.
+Also, the contribution and relative importance of various factors controlling subsidence were quantitatively determined using the Cforest machine model.

 Materials and Methods

-In order to prepare a land subsidence risk map in the study area, first a database related to the factors controlling this phenomenon and an inventory map of subsidence in the area were prepared through field visits and data collection related to the presence and absence of subsidence in the ArcGIS environment.
-After identifying the most important factors controlling subsidence, finally, the relationship between the effective variables and the points of presence and absence of subsidence was examined through the GLM machine learning model and the output of the prediction model (values 0 to 1) was classified into five subsidence risk classes including very low risk (0 - 0.2), low (0.2 - 0.4), medium (0.4 - 0.6), high (0.6 - 0.8) and very high (0.8 - 1) and presented as a subsidence risk map.
-Finally, the relative importance of each of the effective and controlling factors of this method is determined using one of the Cforest machine models, which is the best model for determining the parameters controlling various hazards, especially subsidence, and is based on the amount of greater efficiency and less error.
-This model was used and determined using relative importance compared to other models presented.
+In this study, to prepare a land subsidence risk map in the study area, a database related to the factors controlling this phenomenon was first prepared.
+In this regard, the existing map of subsidence in the area were prepared by conducting field visits and collection data related to the presence or absence of subsidence in the ArcGIS software.
+After identifying the most important factors controlling subsidence, the relationship between the effective variables and subsidence points with and without it was examined using the GLM machine learning model.
+The output of the prediction model (values 0 to 1) was classified into five subsidence risk classes including very low risk (0 - 0.2), low (0.2 - 0.4), moderate (0.4 - 0.6), high (0.6 - 0.8) and very high (0.8 - 1) and presented as a subsidence risk map.
+The Cforest machine models is the best model for determining the importance of variables controlling various hazards, especially subsidence.
+The efficiency of this model is higher and its less error is lower compared to other models.
+Therefore, the Cforest model was used to determine the relative importance of each of the effective and restraining factors of this phenomenon.

 Results and Discussion